-- Quest School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Speak to the pupils' designated ABA Supervisor initially, unless it meets the criteria for risk of harm, in which case they should immediately speak to a DSL. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+- Rowhill School has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Discuss with Helen Thomas (Therapeutic Lead) and complete the appropriate in-house referral form - Complete a My Concern form - Inform Parents/Carers - Discuss safety plan with Parents/Carers and school staff - Update pupil's Risk assessment where serious concerns have been identified - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience. - PSHE, RSE lessons - School Council - Annual Anti-bullying surveys